 Like cradle cap on babies but way more gross on adults.

-A lot of my clients over the years have expressed to me that they don’t want to wash their hair too much because they feel that washing their hair too much hurts their hair and they think it conserves the integrity of their hair by not washing it.
+Over the years I have had clients of mine express to me that they don’t want to wash their hair too much because they feel that washing their hair hurts their hair and that they are conserving the integrity of their hair by not washing it.

 Just know that those 100 hairs or so that you are losing daily, you are also gaining the same amount in new hairs that are growing back.